 The annual Frederick Law Olmsted Awards Luncheon in the Conservatory Garden of Central Park showcased the spectacular spring blooms of Central Park and featured a wildly colorful fashion parade that rivals England’s Ascot.
 Our own society queens led the charge: Children’s author Karen LeFrak, Jamee Gregory, Evelyn Lauder, Janna Bullock, Cynthia Lufkin, Somers Farkas, Wendy Carduner, Jessie Araskog, producer Pamela Fielder (best dressed) with her mother, Josie, Eleanora Kennedy and this year’s cochairs Tara Rockefeller, Gillian Miniter, Muffy Miller, Stephanie Winston Wolkoff andVicki Foley.
 This event, in its 27th year, was presented by the Women’s Committee of The Central Park Conservancy and raised a staggering $2.1 million.
 Angela and Wade Thompson, long time supporters, received an award.
 Other mad hatters who stood out included Bette Midler, Michele Gerber Klein, Marcia Mishaan and Sharon Bush.

-Sex and the City’s Cynthia Nixon, CNN’s Wolf Blitzer, Janet Wallach and Dr. Robert W. Marion were honored at the 55th annual Spirit of Achievement Luncheon at the Pierre Hotel.
+IN THE SPIRIT Sex and the City’s Cynthia Nixon, CNN’s Wolf Blitzer, Janet Wallach and Dr. Robert W. Marion were honored at the 55th annual Spirit of Achievement Luncheon at the Pierre Hotel.
 The event was presented by Albert Einstein College of Medicine’s National Women’s Division, which Madge Miller, Andrea Stark and Renée Stein - berg chaired this year.
 Past honorees include Meryl Streep, Christie Brinkley and Billie Jean King.
 MSNBC’s Willie Geist emceed the evening, which raised $200,000 for the clinical research program at Einstein’s Children’s Evaluation and Rehabilitation Center.
 The group will also host Einstein Hamptons Family Day at the Ross School in Bridgehampton this August 9.

 At Cipriani 42nd Street, the Jeffrey Modell Foundation honored 10-month-old Dawson Bornheimer, diagnosed with and cured of Severe Combined Immunodeficiency (SCID) as a result of mandatory newborn screening.
 Founders Vicki and Fred Modell established the Jeffrey Modell Foundation in 1987 in memory of their son, Jeffrey, who died at the age of 15 of pneumonia due to an underlying primary immunodeficiency disease.
 Jill and Bobby Zarin, Lisa and Jeff Blau, John Mechanic and Luciana and Michael Solomon attended.